How to Clear Cloudy Pool Water: Complete Step-by-Step Guide

 Use a reliable test kit like the Taylor K-2006 to test FC (free chlorine), pH, TA (total alkalinity), CYA (cyanuric acid/stabilizer), and CH (calcium hardness).
 Record all readings as they'll guide your treatment plan. - Balance pH First

 If pH is above 7.6, add muriatic acid to bring it down to 7.4-7.6 range.
 High pH prevents chlorine from working effectively.
-Add 1 quart of muriatic acid per 10,000 gallons to lower pH by 0.2 points.
+Add muriatic acid gradually in small amounts (start with 1-2 cups per 10,000 gallons), as the exact amount depends on starting pH and total alkalinity levels.
 Wait 2 hours and retest. - Adjust Total Alkalinity if Needed

 If TA is outside 80-120 range (60-80 for salt water pools), adjust using muriatic acid to lower or sodium bicarbonate to raise.
 Target 100 ppm for most pools. - Determine Your Shock Level